penrose/penrose/tutorial/tutorial-p3.md

 ![Exercise 1 Goal](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/vector_sub_label.png)
 * **Exercise 2:** Create a new function that computes scalar multiplication, and draws the scaled vector, i.e. `u = a * v` where `a` is a scalar.
 Start with having a fixed valued scalar, eg. let the scalar be 5 for all vectors.
 Then make use of `?` and constraints to have arbitrary scalars.
 Hint: `inRange` is a helpful function, and `(2, 5)` is a nice bound.
 ![Exercise 2 Goal](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/scalar_mult_label.png)
 * **Exercise 3:** Add more lines of code to the `addV` block in style file to visualize the Parallelogram method of vector addition.
+Parallelogram method is a very popular method to geometrically visualize vector addition.
+The steps are as follows,
+* Anchor the two vectors `v, w` at the same origin.
+This is already been done by how we draw our vectors at the origin.
+* Draw a line (often dashed) from the tail of `v` to the tail of `w`, now you have a parallelogram.
+* The diagonal from the origin point to the new connected point of `v, w` will be the sum vector's tail position.
 ![Exercise 3 Goal](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/part3/sum_wdash_label.png)

 [Sample Solutions](https://github.com/penrose/penrose/tree/docs-edit/tutorial/code/tutorial3/complete-code)